-Proposition 21 is rather strong, so we obtain the secrecy property as a corollary:
+Proposition 21 is rather strong, so we obtain the secrecy property as a corollary (Proposition 22).
+This strength is convenient but not essential: weaker formulations of authenticity that do not imply secrecy would be satisfactory.

 Proposition 22 If each pair $(I_1, J_1), \ldots, (I_m, J_m)$ is indistinguishable, then